-The best 2011 employment bets nationally will be anything involving aging, disease, economic recovery or education, says Kathryn Foster, PhD, director of the University at Buffalo's Regional Institute.
-"If you're able and interested in working with older people, there are going to be a lot of job openings," she says.
+The best 2011 employment bets nationally will be anything involving aging, disease, economic recovery or education, says Kathryn Foster, director of the University at Buffalo's Regional Institute.
+"If you're able and interested in working with older people, there are going to be a lot of job openings," she said.
 "The number of people choosing to go into gerontologic fields hasn't kept up with demand."

 Poor Hiring Outlook for Some Sectors